To sit near one’s Shadow

 To rest in oneself, to experience what is − is advanced meditation.
 Don’t try to understand your thoughts.
 Just experience them.

 without comments like − Oh, isn’t it beautiful

 or make you aware, when you try to suppress it.

 Being silent in a chosen environment for short or long periods, strengthens your ability to be present in yourself and experience others.
 Your awareness, whether inner or outer, is sharpened to a high degree.

-But there is also another form of silence, which is very rewarding: when you begin on the spiritual path it's difficult to keep quiet.
+But there is also another form of silence which is very rewarding: when you begin on the spiritual path, it’s difficult to keep quiet.
 You talk enthusiastically about this and that.
 You try to persuade everyone you know to do the same as yourself.
 You attend group therapy meetings with other like-minded individuals.
-There are group discussions where everything from appearance and bodily movement to dreams are understood and analyzed.
+There are group discussions where everything from appearance and bodily movement to dreams are understood and analysed.
 Things are evaluated and security is sought after:

 - The ancient yogis call this a less than mild approach.

 - Those seekers who are a little more serious are discreet.
 They are known to be meditating and using yoga exercises and that is all.